truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 |                       | Tag | 18 December 2023 |
 |                       | **Release** | **19 December 2023** |
 {{< /truetable >}}

+{{< hint type=important >}}
+* TrueNAS SCALE is an appliance that uses specific Linux packages with each release.
+  Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.
+* HA migrations from TrueNAS CORE Enterprise systems are not recommended without consulting with iXsystems Support first.
+* All auxiliary parameters are subject to change between major versions of TrueNAS due to security and development issues.
+  We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.
+* The <a href="https://www.truenas.com/software-status/" target="_blank">Software Status</a> page shows the latest recommendations for using the various TrueNAS software releases.
+{{< /hint >}}
 ## Obtaining a Release

 To download an <file>.iso</file> file for installing or upgrading to SCALE 23.10 (Cobia), go to https://www.truenas.com/truenas-scale/ and click **Download**.